fiddlefig/id-checking-game/README.md

-This is an ID checking game I am creating.
-You are supposed to determine if the person is over 21 and the ID is not expired.
+This is an ID checking game I have built with HTML, CSS, and JavaScript.
+You are given a randomized ID and you need to determine if the person can be let in depending on their ID's expiration date and birthday!
-It is missing some functionality as I am still working on it